DataONEorg/dataone-web/content/plus/_index.md

 page_sections:
 - template: section
   type: default
+  title: |-
+    Showcase your team’s goals & results
+    with branded portals
   intro: Create a custom, branded portal for your research topic or lab group that spans
     repositories in the DataONE network.
 Branded portals provide a convenient, readily customized way to communicate your science, your team, your data, and related